buddhasystem/pc2s/README.md

 client software.
 The two web services are

 * The PC2S Metadata server
-* The Data Delivery service (included as a simple nginx-based test server in this repository)
+* The Data Delivery service included as a simple nginx-based test server in this repository.
+The nginx server can be easily configured for the needs of the target experiment.

-The role of the former is to locate the URLs of data payloads to be delivered by the latter, based on queries from a client.
+The role of the Metadata server is to locate the URLs of data payloads to be delivered by the latter, based on queries from a client.
 Queries include:

-* The name of the data aggregation to be queried i.e. the *"Global Tag"*
+* The name of the specific data aggregation to be queried i.e. the *"Global Tag"*.
+Examples of such aggregation would be a Global Tag used in production for a certain run-year, or a set of parameters for some Monte Carlo campaign
-* The name of the Tag, identifying the *type* of data to be retrieved
+* The name of the Tag, identifying the *type* of data to be retrieved.
+For example, this could be data describing pedestals in a calorimeter, or a corresponding dead channel map
 * A timestamp - the time at which the data is considered valid

-If there is a data product satisfying the query the service returns a response in YAML format, containing the URL of the payload.
-The client then has access to the payload, to be retrieved from the data delivery service using the URL previouly obtained.
+If there is a data product satisfying the query the service returns a response in YAML format, containing the **URL of the payload**.
+The client then uses this URL to access to the payload, to be retrieved from the data delivery service.

-The clients are
+At the moment the clients interfacing the two services described above are implemented in two languages:

-* Python: a reusable interface package and a few CLI utilities based on it.
+* Python: includes a reusable interface package and a few CLI utilities based on it.
-* C++: a simple prototype application demonstrating access to the service.
+* C++: a simple prototype application demonstrating access to the service using that platform.

 Both are based on the *urllib* library and using the same identical interface of the the PC2S Metadata server.